Inf1n1ty0/PositronWiki/Printers/Positron/Hardware/Extruder.md

 - First loosen the M3x3 Set Screw so the Primary Gear can slide up and down.
 - Insert a piece of filament as shown in above photo.
-- Align the Primary Gear so the filament is centered and tighten down the M3x3 Set Screw.
+- Align the Primary Gear so the filament teeth are centered on the filament and the exit path for filament, and tighten down the M3x3 Set Screw.

 ---